From predicting to learning dissipation from pair correlations of active liquids: Results

-To this end, we design a network consisting of a continuous convolutional layer followed by a fully connected layer, as described in Fig.~\ref{Fig:ML}(a), that maps the input data given by position vectors $\{{\bf r}_i\}$ to the output data given by the rate of work $\dot{w}$.
+To this end, we design a network consisting of a continuous convolutional layer followed by a fully connected layer, as outlined in Fig.~\ref{Fig:ML}(a), that maps the input data given by position vectors $\{{\bf r}_i\}$ to the output data given by the scaled rate of work $\dot{w}'$, which is related to the physical work $\dot{w}$ through a simple deterministic transformation (see Materials and Methods).
+We perform this transformation in order to enhance accuracy and speed of learning.
 Due to particle indistinguishibility, we constrain the weights of the fully connected layer to be equal.
 The continuous convolutional layer is inspired by a recent work on rotationally and translationally invariant networks for atomic systems~\cite{tess2018}.
-This layer effectively scans the neighbors of each particle, and it sums up the result of applying a learnable function $F({\bf r})$ to each of a number of nearby neighbors, where ${\bf r}$ denotes here the position vector from the particle of interest to its neighbor, see Sec.~II in SI.
+This layer effectively scans the neighbors of each particle and sums up the result of applying a learnable function $F({\bf r})$ to each of a number of nearby neighbors, where ${\bf r}$ denotes here the position vector from the particle of interest to its neighbor (see Materials and Methods).
 This operation is similar to a usual convolution on a grid, with the particle of interest being analogous to the convolution center, and the function $F$ to a filter.

-Inspired by the relationship between dissipation and pair correlation functions, see Eq.~\eqref{eq:Idef}, we relax the form of $F$ to be a function of the distance between particles $r=|{\bf r}|$.
-Recognizing that the relation between rate of work $\dot w$ and density correlations $h$ given in Eq.~\eqref{eq:Idef} is also analogous to a convolution, the function $F$ can then be expected to be learned as $(\nabla U)^2 - T\nabla^2 U$.
+Inspired by the relationship between dissipation and pair correlation functions in~\eqref{eq:dotW_tildeI}, we constrain the form of $F$ to be a function of the distance between particles $r=|{\bf r}|$.
+Recognizing that the relation between rate of work $\dot w$ and density correlations $h$ given in~\eqref{eq:dotW_tildeI} is also analogous to a convolution, the final learned function $F$, scaled by an overall deterministic factor $\gamma$ (see Materials and Methods), can be expected to be equal to $(\nabla U)^2 - T\nabla^2 U$.